TylerRice27/fs-journal/quizzes/week10.md

 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+The class car can not be used to create objects but instead has to be inherited from another class.
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+Virtual is used to allow a method or class to be modified
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->